arnaudjuracek/svg-to-pdf/README.md

   + `letter-spacing`
   + `text-anchor`
   + `word-spacing`
-- `%` unit _should_ work as intended, but some bugs can occur when working in complex coordinates systems (like viewports deep nest).
+- `%` unit _should_ work as intended, but some bugs can occur when working in complex coordinates systems (like viewports deep nest)

 ### Not supported, won't be supported
 #### CSS styling